Setting up network connectivity with IPsec gateways on your own using Yandex Cloud

 ru-central1-b

-zone hosting the subnet to connect the remote IPsec gateway to. -
+availability zone where the remote IPsec gateway will reside. -

 Under Network settings: